Installation

 npx skills add jayfarei/opentraces

-Installs the opentraces skill via skills.sh so your coding agent can drive the full workflow (init, review, push) conversationally.
-Works with Claude Code, Cursor, Codex, and any agent that supports skills. opentraces init also auto-installs the skill when you initialize a project.
+Installs the opentraces skill via skills.sh so your coding agent can drive the init, review, and push workflow conversationally. opentraces init also installs the bundled skill into the current project.

 Copy to your agent